-- > Step 1: Watch the weather forecast beforehand if you plan to be outside.
+- Step 1: If you are planning to be outside, watch the weather forecast beforehand.
 Know your local weather patterns.
-Plan around the weather to avoid the lightning hazard. - > Step 2: If you will be outside anyway, stay near the proper shelter and use the '30-30 Rule' to know when to seek proper shelter.
+Plan around the weather to avoid the lightning hazard. - Step 2: If you are going to be outside anyway, stay near proper shelter and use the '30-30 Rule' to know when to seek proper shelter.